 While some other men are actually pimping it by giving women resources while banging them without any hustles.

-Instead, she lumps all men-women relationship into the category of “women manipulate men”.
+Instead, she lumps all men-women relationships into the category of “women manipulate men”.

-And that’s take me to the other critic:
+And that’s taken me to the other critic:

 The gender roles and society described in The Manipulated Man are extremely simplistic and very black and white.